-Development of the Property shall be subject to the development standards set forth in this Agreement and, in the absence of a standard in this Agreement, the provisions of the CMC, as the same exists on the Effective Date; provided that, at Developer's request, the City will modify those standards to the maximum extent permitted in the table set forth in CMC 15.17.030, as it exists on the Effective Date, and a copy of which is attached hereto as Exhibit D and incorporated herein by this reference (as may be modified, "Development Standards").
+Development of the Property shall be subject to the development standards, design standards and landscape standards set forth in CMC and this Agreement and, in the absence of a standard in this Agreement, the provisions of the CMC, as the same exists on the Effective Date; provided that, at Developer's request, the City will modify those standards to the maximum extent permitted in the table set forth in CMC 15.17.030, as it exists on the Effective Date, and a copy of which is attached hereto as Exhibit D and incorporated herein by this reference (as may be modified, "Development Standards").

 In the event of a conflict between the Development Standards specified in this Agreement and the requirements of the CMC, the Development Standards of this Agreement shall prevail.
 In no event shall any of the Development Standards set forth herein supersede or control over any contrary provision or contractual requirement set forth in the PSA.